CCSI-Toolset/measurement-optimization/README.md

 - Step 4: with `initializer_option` and `curr_results`, select initial solutions to initialize the problem, and provide file paths for these solutions

   You can choose from: A- and D-optimality, with mixed-integer or continuous options.
+In the paper, both objective functions and both mixed-integer and continuous frameworks are considered and solved.
+Refer to Eq.
+(11) in section 2.3 for the MO problem with mixed-integer and continuous options, Eq.
+(12), (13) in section 2.4 for A- and D-optimality.

 - Step 5: store results for drawing figures